dwarvesf/playground/_memo/federated-byzantine.md

 * [Understanding the Byzantines General Problems](https://medium.com/coinmonks/a-note-from-anthony-if-you-havent-already-please-read-the-article-gaining-clarity-on-key-787989107969)
 * [Origin paper](https://people.eecs.berkeley.edu/~luca/cs174/byzantine.pdf)

-→ How do you make sure that multiple entities, which are separated by distance, are in absolute full agreement before an action is taken?
+How do you make sure that multiple entities, which are separated by distance, are in absolute full agreement before an action is taken?

 In other words, how can individual parties find a way to guarantee full consensus?

 Two open problems in Stellar are the mechanism by which quorums are chosen (peer selection) and how new arguments may be proposed such that contention is low (i.e. avoid dueling proposers).

-and
+And

 Stellar consensus can be extremely inefficient in terms of number of messages sent, especially with dueling proposers.